-Taggart, a Federalist, was the representative for Massachusetts's 6th congressional district from 1815 to 1817.
+Taggart was the representative for Massachusetts’s 6th congressional district and was a Federalist.
+He served from 1815 to 1817.

 From Oct 1803 to Mar 1817, Taggart missed 343 of 1,597 roll call votes, which is 21.5%.
 This is worse than the median of 16.8% among the lifetime records of representatives serving in Mar 1817.
 The chart below reports missed votes over time.

 We don’t track why legislators miss votes, but it’s often due to medical absenses and major life events.